New Sell Rating for Cognizant (CTSH), the Technology Giant

-According to TipRanks.com, Tandon is a 5-star analyst with an average return of 14.2% and a 58.9% success rate.
-Tandon covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Bottomline Technologies, and Sapiens International.
+According to TipRanks.com, Huang is a 5-star analyst with an average return of 11.9% and a 70.3% success rate.
+Huang covers the Technology sector, focusing on stocks such as International Business Machines, Automatic Data Processing, and Fidelity National Info.

-Cognizant has an analyst consensus of Hold, with a price target consensus of $57.78.
+The word on The Street in general, suggests a Hold analyst consensus rating for Cognizant with a $58.60 average price target, implying a 6.5% upside from current levels.
+In a report released today, Needham also maintained a Sell rating on the stock.

 See today’s analyst top recommended stocks >>